Emir Sahiti: Loan at Šibenik

 On 21 July 2020, Sahiti joined Croatian First Football League side Šibenik, on a season-long loan.
 On 15 August 2020, he made his debut in a 2–1 away defeat against Rijeka after being named in the starting line-up.

 Return from loan

 On 23 June 2021, Sahiti returned to Croatian First Football League side Hajduk Split after agreeing to a four-year contract extension agreement and received squad number 77.
 On 17 July 2021, he made his debut against Lokomotiva after being named in the starting line-up and assists in his side's first goal during a 2–2 away draw.

+Hamburger SV

+On 30 August 2024, Sahiti signed with Hamburger SV in Germany.

 International career

 Youth

 From 2015, until 2019, Sahiti has been part of Albania at youth international level, respectively has been part of the U19 and U21 teams and he with these teams played eleven matches and scored two goals.

 Senior

 On 28 December 2021, the Football Federation of Kosovo announced that Sahiti had decided to represent their national team.
 On 18 March 2022, Sahiti received a call-up from Kosovo for friendly matches against Burkina Faso and Switzerland, but due to injury, could not be part of the national team.

 His debut with Kosovo came on 9 June in the 2022–23 UEFA Nations League match against Northern Ireland after coming on as a substitute at 88th minute in place of Milot Rashica.

+On 15 October 2024, he scored his first goal for Kosovo during an 2024–25 UEFA Nations League C game against Cyprus.